Security Benefits of Enhanced Cloud Visibility

 - Developer-friendly: Our platform deploys via infrastructure as code (IaC) to ensure the most secure and compliant templates are used.
 Maintain development speed with Application Security, which provides detection and protection for apps and APIs built on your container, serverless, and other computing platforms.

-- Fast-track compliance: Continuous scans against hundreds of best practice and compliance checks across a broad range of regions and industries.
+- Fast-track compliance: Continuous scans against hundreds of best practise and compliance cheques across a broad range of regions and industries.

-- Defense in depth: Workload Security protects your new and existing workloads with machine learning, virtual patching, integrity monitoring, and more.
-You can stay ahead of the curve with insights into the latest threats thanks to Trend Micro™ Zero Day Initiative™, the world’s largest bug bounty program.
+- Defence in depth: Workload Security protects your new and existing workloads with machine learning, virtual patching, integrity monitoring, and more.
+You can stay ahead of the curve with insights into the latest threats thanks to Trend Micro™ Zero Day Initiative™, the world’s largest bug bounty programme.

 A home inspection before purchase is always a good idea.
 Similarly, you should always test a potential security solution before committing.
 See how Trend Cloud One can meet your needs with a free 30-day trial.